ppy/osu-wiki/wiki/Ranking_criteria/osu!mania/en.md

 #### Guidelines

 - **HP and OD values should not be higher than 8.**
-- **Note snappings of consecutive 1/8 and higher should not be used.** These can be too physically demanding for players of this level.
+- **Rhythms of consecutive 1/8 or faster should not be used.** These can be too physically demanding for players of this level.
 An exception to this guideline would be the usage of 3 grace notes that are at higher-end snaps (1/8, 1/12 and 1/16) as they are only used to accentuate gracing sounds.
 - **Long streams of 1/4 notes should include, at minimum, a 1/2 pause where natural to implement after every musical phrase.** These can be too physically demanding for players of this level.
 - **Chords within 1/4 streams should be at least 1/1 beat apart from each other.** More dense usage of chords is too difficult for players of this skill level.
 - **Avoid using chords in the middle of 1/6 streams.** However, Using a chord at the beginning or end of a stream is fine.